Oceanside resident Masako Kimura Streling is an accomplished author, compelling speaker and committed philanthropist.

 The Samurai Bushido code teaches a life of service to others.
 Early on, this meant Masako supported her family.

 Today, Masako carries on those same Samurai values through her willingness to give back to her community.

 Alongside her husband, Carl Streling, Masako dedicates her time to sharing her gifts with the community.
-She recognizes that many young people right here in San Diego face similar life challenges early on but they still have a passion to succeed.
+She recognizes that many young people right here in San Diego face similar life challenges early on, but they still have a passion for success.

 Masako and Carl established a legacy fund with San Diego Foundation to help San Diegans overcome obstacles and improve their quality of life.
 The gift will benefit future generations in the region through an endowment that grows in perpetuity.

 As Masako described her philanthropy, “Even though God challenged me throughout my life, he was also very generous.
 I am blessed with many gifts, and I believe that when I pass away, those gifts should be returned to the community.”